The apostrophe character

 1. It indicates a contraction in what is now accepted as a single word: o’clock, O’Reilly, M’Coy.
 Except in proper names such forms are rare: the apostrophe in Hallowe’en is disappearing, and in ’bus has disappeared.

 2. It indicates a standard contraction with auxiliary or modal verbs: you’re, isn’t, we’d.
 There are about forty of these forms in contemporary English, and their use is increasing as they displace the full forms that were at one time used in formal documents.
 Although they can be reduced to word pairs, it is more convenient to treat them as single items (usually stopwords) in IR work.
-And then preserving the apostrophe is important, so that he’ll, she’ll, we’ll are not equated with hell, shell, well etc.
+And then preserving the apostrophe is important, so that he’ll, she’ll, we’ll, we'd are not equated with hell, shell, well, wed etc.

 3. It is used to form the ‘English genitive’, John's book, the horses’ hooves etc. This is a development of (1), where historically the apostrophe stood for an elided e.
 (Similarly the printed form ’d for ed was very common before the nineteenth century.)
 Although in decline (witness pigs trotters, Girls School Trust), its use continues in contemporary English, where it is fiercely promoted as correct grammar, despite (or it might be closer to the truth to say because of) its complete semantic redundancy.